hwsc-org/hwsc-org.github.io/wikis/app-gateway/epics.md

                4. user-svc generates a verification link.
                5. user-svc sends an email with a verification link.
                6. user-svc `is_verified` is set to `FALSE`.
-       4. user-svc updates the user in the `user_svc.accounts` table
+       4. user-svc updates the `user` in the `user_svc.accounts` table
-       5. user-svc returns `codes.OK` to app-gateway-svc.
+       5. user-svc returns `codes.OK` and updated `user` with empty `password` to app-gateway-svc.
-       6. app-gateway-svc forwards the response code to Chrome.
+       6. app-gateway-svc forwards the response to Chrome.
-       7. For an email update, Chrome redirects user to login page, or informs the user to check their email.
+       7. For an email update, Chrome redirects user to login page, or informs the user to check their email, otherwise update the user page using the updated `user` from the response.

+### GetSecret

 ### DeleteUser

-### GetSecret

-### GetUser
+#### Purpose
+Deletes or deactivates a user.
+#### Limitations
+- Not implemented yet.

 ## Documents